-Following the September 2018 coast-to-coast launch, the program is now carried in 24 of the top 25 markets in America, 46 of the top 50, and 85 of the top 100, with more than 86% of national coverage and nearly 500 weekly airings.
+Following the September 2018 coast-to-coast launch, the program as of August 2023 is carried in 23 of the top 25 markets in America, 46 of the top 50, and 83 of the top 100, with more than 86% of national coverage and nearly 500 weekly airings.
 The 12th national season begins in January 2024.
-I co-host and co-produce with Jim Ludes and also edit some episodes.
+I co-host and co-produce with Jim Ludes.

 My 21st published book, from Crossroad Press, based on my four-plus decades as a professional journalist.
 Published in the fall of 2023.
 Available in print, eBook and AudioBook editions.
 ORDER UNFIT.